opencost/opencost-website/docs/installation/helm.md

 ### Sidegrading with Helm

-If you wish to override the version of OpenCost installed by the Helm chart (downgrading or alternate versions), update the `values.yaml` to set the tag of the downloaded image (you can also change the registry and repository if necessary).
+If you wish to override the version of OpenCost installed by the Helm chart (e.g. downgrading or alternative versions), update the `values.yaml` to set the tag of the downloaded image (you can also change the registry and repository if necessary).

 ```
 opencost: